 The CHR's human rights advocacy activities are largely non-public.
 Efforts include:

 - Outreach to U.S., foreign, and international officials

 - Mobilization of National Academy members through a case alert system

-- Use of international and regional human rights complaint mechanisms, with pro bono assistance from law students
+- Use of international and regional human rights complaint mechanisms

-- Country visits and publication of our findings (click here for information about our country visits)
+- Country visits and publication of its findings

-The Committee’s ongoing casework is private, and detailed information about its current cases is only accessible to CHR Correspondents (members of the National Academies of Sciences, Engineering, and Medicine who have elected to be kept informed about the Committee’s work and opportunities to participate) via our private website.
-Members can log in here to access our private website, or click on the Member login button on the left hand side of this page.
+For more information on our casework, browse our archive of positive case developments.
+The Committee’s ongoing casework is private, and detailed information about its current cases is only accessible to CHR Correspondents (members of the National Academies of Sciences, Engineering, and Medicine who have elected to be kept informed about the Committee’s work and opportunities to participate).